KrisTikhon/KrisTikhon/README.md

-- 👋 Hi, I’m @HacKris
+👋🏻 Hi, I’m @HacKris
-- 👀 I’m interested in SW
-- 🌱 I’m currently learning WEB
-- 💞️ I’m looking to collaborate on APPs
+👀 I’m focused on web development with deep curiousity in interactive UI 💻 Strong foundation in JavaScript and React, always improving and exploring new features 🌱 Expanding my knowledge in modern frontend and fullstack development 🤝🏻 Open to collaborating on web apps and innovative projects

 <!---
 KrisTikhon/KrisTikhon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.